abhinavkorpal/SQL-PL-SQL/README.md

 #### FILTERING TABLE DATA:

-way of filtering table data will be:
+The way of filtering table data will be
 - Selected columns and all rows
 - Selected rows and all columnns
 - Selected columns and Selected rows